-An informed society is the best weapon against wildlife crime, and the media is the best ally for anyone trying to raise public awareness of the devastating effects that organised wildlife crime has on wildlife populations and on local communities.
+An informed society is the best weapon against wildlife crime, and the media is the best ally for anyone trying to raise public awareness of the devastating effects that organized wildlife crime has on wildlife populations and on local communities.

 With this in mind, Wildlife Crime Prevention (WCP) organised a two-day visit for nine journalists from Lusaka to the Lower Zambezi National Park, one of Zambia’s largest and most economically viable wildlife havens.
 The journalists come from some of the country’s biggest and most influential media houses.